 He moved to North Omaha in 1922 when he was 27-years-old.

-However, that same year he was elected, he was invited by the Black Congregational Church and the American Board of Commissioners for Foreign Missions to serve as a medical missionary.
-Leaving his term early, in 1929 McMillan and his wife left for the School of Tropical Medicine in Lisbon, Portugal, for an 18-month program of post-graduate studies.
-In 1931, they became the first American medical missionaries in Portuguese West Africa, later called Angola.
-The facility they served at was called the the Galangue Mission.
-Founded in 1923, Galangue was the first mission founded and staffed by African Americans in Angola.
+The same year he was elected, he was invited by the Black Congregational Church and the American Board of Commissioners for Foreign Missions to serve as a medical missionary in Angola.
+Leaving his term in the Nebraska Legislature early, in 1929 McMillan and his wife left for the School of Tropical Medicine in Lisbon, Portugal, for an 18-month program of post-graduate studies.
+He was credited as the first Black graduate of the Medical University of Lisbon.

 Returning to Omaha